Gelareh Zadeh: Research and career

 Zadeh returned to Canada in 2008, and was appointed a Canadian Institutes of Health Research clinician at the Toronto Western Hospital.
 She leads a brain tumour clinic that focuses on skull base neuro-oncology.
 She serves as the director of the University Health Network and University of Toronto Brain Tumour Bank.
 She works with Vera Bril on the University Health Network Elizabeth Raab Neurofibromatosis Program.
 Zadeh was the first woman to be elected Chair of the Division of Neurosurgery at the University of Toronto in 2020.

 Zadeh's research looks to understand the molecular mechanisms that underpin glioma angiogenesis and what regulates tumour metabolism.
 She has studied how cells derived from bone marrow support glioma vasculature.
 She has also studied how differentiation into macrophages and altered metabolisms impact response to anti-angiogenic therapy.

+In June 2024, Mayo Clinic announced that she had been named the Mayo Clinic Department of Neurosurgery Chair in Rochester, Minnesota starting the fall of that year.

 Academic service

 Zadeh has served as Scientific Chair of the Society for Neuro-Oncology, Secretary of the Society for Neuro-Oncology and Chair of the World Federation of Neurological Surgeons Neuro-oncology Committee.
 She was appointed President of the Society of Neuro-Oncology in 2020.
 She has campaigned to get more women involved with neurosurgery.